danthorpe/YapDatabaseExtensions/README.md

 The support for encoding and decoding value types, previously the `Saveable` and `Archiver` protocols, has been renamed and moved to their own project.
 [ValueCoding](https://github.com/yapstudios/ValueCoding) is a dependency of this framework (along with YapDatabase itself).
 See its [README](https://github.com/danthorpe/ValueCoding/blob/development/README.md) for more info.
 However, essentially, if you used this project before version 2.1, you’ll need to rename some types - and Xcode should present Fix It options. `Saveable` is now `ValueCoding`, its nested type, previously `ArchiverType` is now `Coder`, and this type must conform to a protocol, previously `Archiver`, now `CodingType`.
 See how they were all mixed up?
 Now fixed.

 ## `Persistable`
-These two protocols express what is required to support reading from and writing to YapDatabase.
-Objects are referenced inside the database with a key inside a collection.
-Both of these are `String` types, and `Persistable` defines the requirement.
+This protocol expresses what is required to support reading from and writing to YapDatabase.
+Objects are referenced inside the database with a key (a `String`) inside a collection (also a `String).

 ```swift
 public protocol Identifiable {